 5. When should I make IRA contributions?

-Song recommends setting up an automatic contribution once a month that takes money from your checking or savings account and puts it directly into your IRA.
+One simple way to fund your IRA is to set up an automatic contribution once a month that takes money from your checking or savings account and puts it directly into your IRA.
 Then, you never have to worry about forgetting to contribute, and you won’t miss (or spend) money that you never see.
 Use our IRA calculator to help determine which contributions you can make.

 You don’t have to contribute monthly—the frequency is totally up to you, and many people contribute once annually, after they receive a year-end bonus, for example, or before the annual deadline of when taxes are due in April of the following year.
-But consider this: The sooner you put money into the IRA, the more time it has in the market.
-No, investing isn’t without risk, but more time in the market means more time to (hopefully) grow.
+(For tax year 2020, however, the deadline for contributions and filing has been extended to May 17, 2021.)

 7. How do I open an IRA?